ory/docs/docs/oathkeeper/pipeline/mutator.md

 $ curl -X GET http://my-app/some-route

 HTTP/1.0 200 Status OK
 The request has been allowed!
-The original HTTP Request has not been modified.
+The original HTTP Request hasn't been modified.
 ```

 ## `id_token`